Based on Henrik Lundqvist’s career statistics, one might think that the New York Rangers goaltender was a top pick in the NHL Draft.

 After spending the 2002-03 season in the ECHL, Kostur split the following year between the ECHL and the AHL.
 By the time the 2005-06 season began, Banska Bystrica, Slovakia native was back in Europe.

-Kostur played in Belarus, Latvia, and even returned to Zvolen in Slovakia, before ending his career with Dinamo Minsk in the KHL after the 2008-09 season.
+Kostur played in Belarus, Latvia, the Czech Republic, and even returned to Zvolen in Slovakia.
+His European career concluded with the 2016-17 season.

-15. Nathan Marsters – Selected in the 6th Round (165th Overall) by the Los Angeles Kings
+Selected before Lundqvist in the 6th Round (165th Overall) by the Los Angeles Kings

-16. Nolan Schaefer – Selected in the 6th Round (166th Overall) by the San Jose Sharks
+Selected before Lundqvist in the 6th Round (166th Overall) by the San Jose Sharks

 Schaefer spent four years at Providence College, where he became one of the best goaltenders in the school’s history.